joaquimnet/PSCGA/README.md

 Represents a user.

-### Term
+### Course

-Relates to a user, contains the classes this user is enrolled in and their respective grading data.
+Relates to a user, contains the modules this user is enrolled in and their respective grading data.

 ### Module